Offering Travel Vaccinations at our Adelaide Clinics

 - Yellow Fever – this disease generally results in fever and yellowing of the skin as a result of jaundice from liver and kidney failure.
 Immunisation for yellow fever is a legal requirement for entry into some countries and certification can only be given by an authorised Yellow Fever Vaccination Centre.

-At Pro Medical SA, our team of Doctors and Nurse Practitioners will discuss your travel vaccination needs and requirements.
+At Pro Medical SA, our team of Health Practitioners will discuss your travel vaccination needs and requirements.
 Call or book on-line to arrange your travel vaccinations today.